 McCoy also recommends against trying to clean out used nesting tubes — a task difficult to do well enough to effectively remove pathogens.
-Instead, McCoy recommends a house with bamboo or cardboard tubes which can be replaced each year after the bees emerge.
+Instead, McCoy recommends a house with natural reeds or cardboard tubes which can be replaced each year after the bees emerge.

 Bee houses constructed so that nesting tubes cannot be removed and replaced will need to be discarded after one use.

 For installing your own bee box, McCoy recommends:

 - Choose a location with full morning sun.